jedahu/watcher/README.md

     (with-watcher w (fn [events] ...))

 `:recursive` is optional.
-If present `watch-path` will recursively add subdirectories to the watcher as well, and `unwatch-path` will recursively remove them.
+If present `watch-path` will recursively add subdirectories to the watcher, and `unwatch-path` will recursively remove them.
 The paths given to `watcher` and `with-watch-paths` will be treated the same.

+## Leiningen

+    [me.panzoo/watcher "0.0.1"]